josevarghese80/take-home-exercise/README.md

 **Configure Amazon Lex post deployment.
 Lex doesnot yet have full cloudformation support**

-## Hybrid Modularization Breakdown: Functional vs. Lifecycle-Aligned Stacks with SSM-Based Inter-Stack Communication
+**All Lambdas have been coded in NodeJs 18 with AWS SKD V3

-The below table support the use of SSM parameters vs import/export for cross stack communication
+**The below table support the use of SSM parameters vs import/export for cross stack communication**

 | Feature                      | **SSM Parameters**                                       | **CloudFormation Export/Import**                  |
 | ---------------------------- | -------------------------------------------------------- | ------------------------------------------------- |
 | Cross-Stack Referencing      | Flexible (can reference outside of CFN)                  | Works within same region/account                |